Computer Science

 Professors: Susan Baish (Teaching), Jessen Havill, Luiz Felipe Perrone

-Laboratory Director: Lily Romano
+Laboratory Faculty: Lily Romano